Interfaces and Quantum Algebras, I: Stable Envelopes: Vacua and Q-cohomology

 where $\tilde{p}_\partial$ and $q_\partial$ are some scalar functions on $\bE_\tau$.
 The rest (i.e., boundary conditions for the hypermultiplet fermions) are completed by SUSY.
 In particular, fermions residing in $Q_\bL$ and $\tilde{Q}_\bL$ are canonically conjugate to each other, so the natural SUSY completion of the above is to fix boundary values of all fermions in $Q_\bL$.
 That such boundary conditions on fermions are elliptic and make sense quantum mechanically is not obvious, and we discuss it in the Appendix \ref{app:bdry_states}.

 One thus obtains a ``boundary multiplet'' $Q_\partial$, which contains boundary restrictions of those fields whose boundary values are kept fixed in the path integral.
-This $Q_\partial$ is in fact the same thing as the restriction $Q_\bL\big|_{y=0}$, so it is an $\cN=(2,2)$ chiral multiplet.
-One important detail is that the auxiliary field of this chiral multiplet is equal on-shell to
+This $Q_\partial$ is in fact the restriction $Q_\bL\big|_{y=0}$, so it is an $\cN=(2,2)$ chiral multiplet.
+The auxiliary field of this chiral multiplet is equal on-shell to

 thus encoding the boundary conditions for $\tilde{q}_\bL$.
 So we conclude that the polarization for hypermultiplets, corresponding to the Lagrangian splitting $\bL\oplus \bL^\perp$, is implemented by the boundary conditions